Reach the beginning of time, and you reach the very heart of God.

 This is our lifeline out of the bane of mere existence.

-This is the way we break mere busyness and make actual moments.
+This is the way we break mere busyness and make actual moment.
 This finds us seeking for every little new shoot, everywhere and everytime…